dilaraors/DWorld/README.md

 # DWorld
-BlogPost project which is about travel, food, world cuisine, fashion and so many.
+BlogPost project which is about travel, food, world cuisine, fashion, languages and so many.